-Lesson 4.3: Considerations for Victims and Survivors in the Trial Process
+Lesson 4.3: Considerations for Victims/Survivors in the Trial Process

-• Understand the things about the trial process that may be especially important to victims of child labor, forced labor, or human trafficking victim.
-This may include providing information to victims/survivors, protecting victims/survivors' rights, and using victim/survivor impact statements.
+Understand the things about the trial process that may be especially important to victims/survivors of child labour, forced labour, or human trafficking.
+This may include providing information to victims/survivors, protecting victims/ survivors' rights, and using victim/survivor impact statements.